UCAS Application Guide

 Completing your UCAS application is the first step in joining Europe’s largest and most connected music college

-Applying before the UCAS January deadline
+Applying after the UCAS January deadline

 On this page, you’ll find details about how the UCAS application process works, what to include in your application and what happens after you’ve applied.